MapsPeople/docs/collections/_api/v1/index.md

 To read, change or delete Geodata use the Geodata endpoints described here: [https://integration.mapsindoors.com/doc/index.html#/Geodata](https://integration.mapsindoors.com/doc/index.html#/Geodata)

-> Note: When you get data, you only specify the `datasetId` hence you get the entire tree!
+> Note: When you get data, you only specify the `apiKey` hence you get the entire tree!
 The other Geodata endpoints works on individual Geodata objects.
 {: .mi-careful}

 ## Detailed data description